 Note: If your potatoes are already riced, all that needs to be done is to add in the mix and stir to incorporate it all.

 Finally we’ll add in our cheese.
 You want to be careful to not over-mash your potatoes because if you do they can end up gloopy instead of creamy.
 At this stage my masher is used as a stirrer to just mix the cheese in and evenly distribute it.
-Once that’s done, set your potatoes aside so that all the liquid can be fully absorbed and the cheese can melt.
+Once that’s done, set your potatoes aside so that all the liquid can be fully absorbed and the cheese can melt from the residual heat of the potatoes.

 The last thing that needs to be done is to plate up your potatoes and enjoy!
-Finish with any topping of your choice (I’ve gone for a touch more butter, some freshly cracked black pepper, and some chives) and, for extra brownie points, serve your mash with my delicious 5-ingredient Gravy!
+Finish with any topping of your choice (I’ve gone for a touch more butter, some freshly cracked black pepper, and some chives) and, for extra brownie points, serve or pair your mash with any of the following:

 Roasted Garlic Parmesan Mashed Potatoes